Esri UC25

 Case Study:

 For Esri’s User Conference in San Diego, I designed a double-sided windmaster for one of the onsite food truck activations, creating large-format graphics that blended wayfinding with bold visual branding.
+This sign was located in a high traffic area and effectively pointed consumers to food trucks they could select from during their small lunch break while also reminding users of Esri’s User Conference.

 To maintain consistency with the conference’s overall look and feel, I used the User Conference key art as the foundation for the design.
 I adapted the established color palette and graphic elements, then layered in high-contrast typography and playful composition to make the signage stand out in a crowded outdoor space.

-The result was a vibrant, double sided display that transformed the food truck into a recognizatble destination, drawing tens of thousands of attendees and turning a routine lunch break into an engaging, on-brand experience.
+The result was a vibrant, double sided display that transformed the food truck into a recognizable destination, drawing tens of thousands of attendees and turning a routine lunch break into an engaging, on-brand experience.
 The design served both practical and creative goals: guiding guests to the food area while extending the conference’s visual identity into an unexpected. photo-worthy moment.

 Qatar CGIS Special Display